bendv/rasterstack/README.md

 tiles = tileExtent(e, 60000, 60000)
 ```

-Crop files to a given tile and compute stats for that tile:
+Crop files to a given tile (03-03 in this example) and compute stats for that tile:

 ```python
 outdir = "tile_03-03"